Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey

 Our method is provided as a Python package \textsc{sla}\footnote{\url{https://pypi.org/project/sla/}, \url{https://github.com/gasymovdf/sla}}.
 Additionally, a similar approach based on the Bayesian method for non-parametric stellar LOSVD recovery, \textsc{bayes-losvd} by \citet{Falcon-Barroso2021A&A...646A..31F}, is also publicly accessible.

 Following this analysis, we then determined the LOSVD for each spatial bin, yielding a three-dimensional model of the galaxy’s stellar kinematics (X-Y-V) from the IFU spectral cube.
 To facilitate subsequent analyses, we extracted a position-velocity (PV) diagram along the galaxy’s major axis in a 1~arcsec pseudo-slit using \textsc{pvextractor}\footnote{\url{https://pvextractor.readthedocs.io/}} \citep{Ginsburg2016ascl.soft08010G}.
-We then modeled the LOSVD within the position-velocity coordinate frame.
+We then modeled the LOSVD within the position (radius)-velocity coordinate frame.

-Applying this analysis to the entire sample of galaxies with kinematical misalignment, we determined that although galaxy 1-37478 lacks clear CR features (first column in the second row of Fig.~\ref{fig:im_kin_maps_rel}), it shows a clear X-shaped signature in the LOSVD (right column in the penultimate row of Fig.~\ref{fig:np_losvd}), indicating the presence of two counter-rotating components.
-Additionally, we upranked 15 galaxies from ``probable'' to ``reliable'' status based on their clear recovered X-shape LOSVDs.
-Four galaxies (1-151418, 1-134361, 1-543599, 1-635590) have noisy LOSVD patterns resembling an X-shape, though without strong symmetry.
-These galaxies were added in ``probable'' classification, with an additional note of potential CR disk presence.
+Applying this analysis to the entire sample of 588 galaxies with kinematical misalignment, we identified 51 galaxies exhibiting a clear X-shaped structure in their LOSVDs (Fig.~\ref{fig:np_losvd}), and four galaxies with unclear LOSVDs.
+One galaxy (1-37478) shows no obvious CR features in its kinematic maps (first column in the second row of Fig.~\ref{fig:im_kin_maps_rel}), but it displays a well-defined X-shape in the recovered LOSVD (right column in the penultimate row of Fig.~\ref{fig:np_losvd}).
+Additionally, 15 galaxies were upranked from the ``probable'' to the ``reliable'' sample status based on their recovered X-shape LOSVDs.
+Finally, we identified four galaxies (1-151418, 1-134361, 1-543599, and 1-635590) whose LOSVDs are noisy but resemble an X-shape without strong symmetry.
+These galaxies were assigned to the ``probable'' sample with a note on possible CR disk presence.

 Following this inspection, 51 out of the 120 galaxies in our CR sample exhibited clear X-shaped recovered LOSVDs within the MaNGA Field-of-View (the central panels of Fig.~\ref{fig:np_losvd}).
 These galaxies were chosen for further analysis of the recovered LOSVD to obtain kinematics and relative luminosity weights of both disks.
 We assumed that at any given position $R$ the LOSVD could be parameterized by two Gaussians.
 These Gaussians are characterized by velocity dispersion ($\sigma$), intensity ($I$), and the velocity ($v$), which depend on the radial position $R$.
 Velocity $v$ and velocity dispersion $\sigma$ profiles are parametrized as follows: